 Many aspiring eCommerce businesses reach the limit of their inventory management during their growth.
 As the company size increases, complexity – larger product portfolio, growing supplier base, surge in returns – continually grows at a rapid pace.

 A common mistake is drastically increasing inventory in order to meet the desired customer service level.
 That’s exactly the wrong approach!
 Inventory is fixed capital and represents a major part of the total investment of eCommerce businesses.
-Excess inventory that can quickly mutate into obsolete stock is therefore synonymous to dead capital, which can quickly lead to an explosion in costs.
+Excess inventory can quickly mutate into obsolete stock (becoming dead capital), and can quickly lead to an explosion in costs.

-Added to this are high storage costs, which start-ups and fast growing businesses in particular are struggling with, since they usually don’t have large enough warehouses at their disposal.
+Added to this are high storage costs, which start-ups and fast growing businesses in particular are struggling with since they usually don’t have large enough warehouses at their disposal.
 In these cases, storage space is often rented externally or the processing of specific products is outsourced (e.g. “sold by company ABC – shipped by Amazon”).
-Both cases entail a high risk for you as an entrepreneur to fall into the cost trap and hinder your growth.
+As an entrepreneur, both cases entail a high risk for you to fall into the cost trap and hinder your growth.

 This distributed order management is a big trend in the industry; however, it increases the risk of shortages as well as obsolete and excess stock.
 The big challenge for supply chain management in eCommerce lies in implementing a system that facilitates a central view of the inventory in all inventory holding locations in the network.
 The faster the exchange between your company and the stakeholders about inventory levels takes place, the more reliable and efficiently you can process orders.

 Proactive planning as best-practice for supply chain management in eCommerce

 Now that you’ve learned about the most common challenges facing supply chain management in eCommerce during growth, don’t worry!
 We have the solution to help you get a grip on these challenges.